Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning: Experiments

-\textbf{Different PbRL algorithms under FDN:} To answer R4, we further benchmarked the learning performance of other PbRL algorithms that do not explicitly handle noisy preference, including PEBBLE~\cite{lee2021pebble}, SURF~\cite{DBLP:conf/iclr/ParkSSLAL22} and RUNE~\cite{liang2022reward}.
-We compare them under a fixed setting—Cheetah Run with different scales and all eight types of noise—as shown in Figure~\ref{fig:compare_algo_0.2}, with other results in Appendix Section~\ref{app:other_algo} as in Figure~\ref{fig:compare_algo_0.1}, Figure~\ref{fig:compare_algo_0.3}, Figure~\ref{fig:compare_algo_0.4}.
-Overall, SURF (denoted in green) often performs worst among the four methods.
+\textbf{Different PbRL algorithms under FDN:} To answer R4, we further benchmarked the learning performance of other PbRL algorithms that do not explicitly handle noisy preference, including PEBBLE~\citep{lee2021pebble}, SURF~\citep{DBLP:conf/iclr/ParkSSLAL22} and RUNE~\citep{liang2022reward}.
+We compare them under a fixed setting—Cheetah Run with different scales and all eight types of noise—as shown in Figure~\ref{fig:compare_algo_0.2}, with other results in Appendix Section~\ref{app:other_algo} as in Figure~\ref{fig:compare_algo_0.1}, Figure~\ref{fig:compare_algo_0.3}, and Figure~\ref{fig:compare_algo_0.4}.
+Overall, SURF (denoted in green) often performs the worst among the four methods.
 A plausible explanation is that SURF augments preference labels using its learned reward model, which could amplify label errors when the teacher is imperfect.
 In contrast, RUNE tends to be the most stable.
-RIME shows substantial variability across noise types; for instance, under high distance-hybrid noise (30\% and 40\%), it can even perform worst as compared to other algorithms.
-We also observe in majority cases (94\% cases in Cheetah run; 63\% in Walker walk; 56\% in quadruped) , RIME is not consistently the best in terms of performance.
-Therefore, we can non-affirmatively answer R4.
-This result further highlights the inherent difficulty of feature-dependent noise, where a denoising method may fail to generalize and can underperform as compared to other non-denoising methods.
+RIME shows substantial variability across noise types; for instance, under high distance-hybrid noise (30\% and 40\%), it can even perform worse as compared to other algorithms.
+We also observe in the majority cases (94\% cases in Cheetah run; 63\% in Walker walk; 56\% in quadruped), RIME is not consistently the best in terms of performance.
+This result further highlights the inherent difficulty of feature-dependent noise, where an explicit denoising method may fail to generalize and can underperform as compared to other non-denoising methods.
 Additional results of individual comparison of PEBBLE, SURF and RUNE under different noise models can be found in Appendix ( Section~\ref{app:other_algo}).